Ally-R/csc207-hw04/README.md

 ## Group members:
 Elise Bargman, Ally Rogers
+Entirely pair programmed

-## Tests and Report/Analysis are in email, attached as PDF.
+## Tests and Report/Analysis in PDF

 ## Note about ALifeSim versus ALifeSimExpt
 We made two main methods in order to handle testing: ALifeSim and